From an educator, for all the educators around the world

 • Hands-on STEM & maker education

-A partnership is not a separate service list.
-It is the way these services are combined and delivered to fit your school's goals, staff, and learning environment.
+A partnership with overSTEMed isn't a service list.
+It's the way those services come together around your school's goals, staff, and learning environment.

 Step 01